helenahan37/-LUYINGHAN_T1A2/Readme.md

 ![Alt Text](./docs/homepage%20screenshot.png)
 Desktop Size:

-Aligning images and text horizontally- it creates a clear and easy-to-follow visual hierarchy.
+Aligning images and text horizontally
+- it creates a clear and easy-to-follow visual hierarchy.
 By placing the image and text side by side, it allows the reader to quickly and intuitively understand the relationship between the two elements.
 This layout is also more visually appealing and can make the content appear more organized and professional.
 This layout can create a balanced and visually appealing design, while also being user-friendly and easy to navigate.

 Compactly arranging all buttons
 - it saves page space and makes the page more tidy and easy to navigate, creating a clean, uncluttered layout